Longin Frikke: Early life and studies

-Frikke was born on 30 December 1820 in Gorodets, in what was then Balakhninsky Uyezd, Nizhny Novgorod Governorate, in the Russian Empire.
+Frikke was born on 30 December 1820 in Gorodets, in what was then Balakhninsky Uyezd of Nizhny Novgorod Governorate in the Russian Empire.
 He was the son of an assistant class inspector at the Imperial Academy of Arts.
 Longin himself entered the Imperial Academy of Arts in 1833, studying under Maksim Vorobyov.
 His work received plaudits from the academy's council, and he was awarded its large silver medal in 1835, its small gold medal in 1837, and its large gold medal in 1839 for his View in the region of Dorpat, the year of his graduation.
 Recommended by the academy council to Alexander von Benckendorff, head of His Imperial Majesty's Own Chancellery, Benckendorff invited Frikke to his estate at Fal in 1836.
 Frikke produced several views of the estate, which went on to be exhibited.